The Phenomenon of Quiet Quitting and How to Re-Engage Your Employees

 Quiet quitting means that if an employee is unhappy at work, instead of quitting they do the bare minimum.
 Signs that an employee has mentally checked out include being less enthusiastic, less interested and less willing to take on work.
 This lack of investment in their jobs means that their work is below their usual standard or they are liable to miss deadlines.

-You may also notice social signs such as not getting as involved with colleagues and making the most of bonding opportunities, less willing to communicate with others and less likely to speak up in meetings.
+You may also notice social signs such as not getting as involved with colleagues and making the most of bonding opportunities, being less willing to communicate with others and being less likely to speak up in meetings.

 This phenomenon has potentially wide-reaching consequences for the future of employee engagement and productivity.